Integration on the Surreals: Introduction

 There has been a longstanding program, initiated by Conway, Kruskal and Norton, to develop analysis on $\mathbf{No}$, starting with a genetic definition of integration.
 In the case of Kruskal, it was motivated in large part by the broader goal of providing a new foundation for asymptotic analysis which would include new and more general tools for resumming divergent series and for solving complicated differential equations.
+However, the initial attempts at defining integration, in particular the genetic definition proposed by Norton \cite[page 227]{CO2}, turned out, as Kruskal discovered, to have fundamental flaws \cite[page 228]{CO2}.
+Despite this disappointment, the search for a theory of surreal integration has continued (see \cite{FO} and \cite{RSAS}), but has heretofore remained largely open.\footnote{By contrast, work of Berarducci and Mantova \cite{BM,BM2}, Aschenbrenner, van den Dries and van der Hoeven \cite{ADH2}, Bagayoko \cite{BV}, Bagayoko, van der Hoeven and Kaplan \cite{BHK}, Bagayoko and van der Hoeven \cite{BH1,BH2} and others (e.g. \cite{BHM,vdDE2,vvK,SC}) has made significant progress toward viewing the surreals as an ordered differential field.
+This work aims to bring a robust theory of asymptotic differential algebra to all of $\No$.
+Unlike the present work, which is concerned with derivations on surreal functions, the former work is concerned with derivations on surreal numbers. }In this paper, using a new approach, we construct a theory of integration that is of sufficiently wide applicability for most practical cases, pose questions about possible extensions of the theory, and elucidate the nature of the obstructions to a far more general extension.